 If you have loans that are not eligible for PAYE, or if you are not an eligible borrower, Income-Based Repayment (IBR) or Revised Pay As You Earn (REPAYE) could be additional repayment plans to consider.
-For more information about these plans, and more repayment options, visit the Federal Student Aid website and the resources on the FIRST website.
+For more information about these plans, and more repayment options, visit the Federal Student Aid website and FIRST's Resources.

 What is the Monthly Payment Amount?

 Use the AAMC’s MedLoans® Organizer and Calculator to help determine your monthly payment amount.

 - Currently, PAYE (and REPAYE) offer the lowest monthly payment since payment is based on 10% of your discretionary income.

 - With PAYE, the maximum required payment is never higher than the Standard 10-year repayment amount, which is calculated when entering Pay As You Earn.

 - Currently, postponement of interest capitalization occurs until a PFH no longer exists.

 - While in this plan, capitalization cannot exceed 10% of the loan balance when entering PAYE.